 To see how qualified we are, please see ClarityEd Leadership.

 It goes without saying that mediocre and average students need test prep.
-At a first glance it seems that smart students do not need test prep.
-We had many smart students who took the exam first time preparing by themselves and got a score in the 90th percentile only.
-They took the exam second time after prepping with us and got a score in the 99th percentile.
+We find that smart students also need test prep.
+We have had many smart students who took exams the first time, preparing by themselves, and scored in the 90th percentile.
+After prepping with us, they took the exam and scored in the 99th percentile.
 What changed?
-Given few years, smart students can dissect the exam and ace it.
-Unfortunately, the system makes them extremely busy and they don't have that kind of time.
-Our super smart faculty have spent decades dissecting the exams, understanding the types of questions being asked, tabulating the frequency of question types, developing strategies to solve questions at lightning speed, refining methods for managing the short exam time and stress level, mastering techniques to memorize complicated formulas and avoiding careless mistakes, and much more.
-When smart students come to us they get all these in few weeks of time with us, and hence they do superbly well.
+Smart students can dissect the exam and ace it...if given a few years.
+Unfortunately, the system makes them extremely busy and they don't have that time.
+Our faculty have spent decades dissecting the exams, understanding the types of questions asked, tabulating the frequency of question types, and developing strategies to solve questions at lightning speed.
+We have also refined the methods for managing short exam times and stress level.
+We teach mastery of techniques necessary to memorize complicated formulas and avoid careless mistakes, and much more.
+When smart students come to us they get all these benefits in a few weeks of time with us, and greatly improve their test scores.

-Our rates are very competetive and have the lowest P/Q (price/quality) ratio.
+Our rates are very competitive and have the lowest P/Q (price/quality) ratio.
 Pricing depends on class level (school, college or university), level of difficulty of the material, time frame of commitment, faculty experience level, effort involved, class size, economic factors and others.
 We also offer pricing based on base fee + performance fee.
-The latter is tied to students score improvement.
+The latter is tied to improvement in a student's score.
 This is basically a "short call option" for you, to those of you who understand finance.

 Each format's features are listed below.
 Please select the appropriate product that best fits your prep needs.

 Usual acceptable methods: cash, check, online bank transfer, PayPal, debit card, credit card and ClarityEd gift card.
 More details about the available payment options are provided during the billing step of checkout.
 We provide zero interest financing, in eligible cases.